Applications for 2025-2026 open on 1 November 2025

+WSG is offering a bursary of £750 to an early career researcher*, independent scholar or PhD student who is a member of the WSG.
+The bursary is intended to support research in any aspect of women’s studies in the period 1558-1837 for new or continuing interdisciplinary or single-discipline projects.

 Applications are considered by the WSG committee.
-Eligible applicants include early career researchers*, independent scholars or PhD students who are members of the WSG.
-The bursary is intended to support research in any aspect of women’s studies in the period 1558-1837 for new or continuing interdisciplinary or single-discipline projects

-The bursary of £750 will normally be paid on presentation of receipts.
-The successful applicant will be expected to give a paper at a future WSG meeting in person or via Zoom.
+The money will normally be paid on presentation of receipts.
+The successful applicant will be expected to give a paper at a WSG meeting in person or via Zoom in the 2026-2027 academic year.
 The contribution of the WSG bursary should be acknowledged in any resulting publications.

 *Early career researcher is ‘an individual who is within eight years of the award of their PhD or within 6 years of their first academic appointment’ (AHRC).